brandoz2255/Obsidian-Notes/blueprint modules.md

 If your system needs to be accessible through web or other services, an API module can serve as an interface for other systems to interact with your IDS.

 - This will interact with other modules so that the React front end can use this python app with ease especially the `NMAP` functionality
-	- Also figure out ahead of time how can you can dynamically use React to display a map of devices connected to a network Obsdidian style
+	- Also figure out ahead of time how can you can dynamically use React to display a map of devices connected to a network Obsidian style